catid/TimeSync/README.md

 To attach a timestamp for game physics or camera frames or audio or whatever the application is doing, use the ``ToRemoteTime23(uint64_t localUsec)`` and ``FromLocalTime23(uint64_t localUsec, Counter23 timestamp23)`` methods.

-Call `ToRemoteTime23` with the local timestamp to send, which produces a 23-bit timestamp that can be sent in a UDP or TCP message.
-The receiver of the message must get a current microsecond timer and can then call `FromLocalTime23(localUsec, timestamp23)` to decompress the 23-bit timestamp back into a 64-bit local timestamp in microseconds.
-The LSB precision of 23-bit TS23 is 8 microseconds.
-There is also a 16-bit TS16 version with 0.5 millisecond precision.
+Call `ToRemoteTime23` with the local timestamp to send, which produces a 23-bit (3 byte) timestamp that can be sent in a UDP or TCP message.
+The receiver of the message must get a current microsecond timer and can then call `FromLocalTime23(localUsec, timestamp23)` to decompress the 23-bit (3 byte) timestamp back into a 64-bit local timestamp in microseconds.
+The LSB precision of 23-bit (3 byte) TS23 is 8 microseconds.
+There is also a 16-bit (2 byte) TS16 version with 0.5 millisecond precision.

 ### Background: